idexus/Sharp.UI/README.md

 # How to start

-If you want to use this library, you need to include the `using Sharp.UI` inside your app namespace, which replaces the standard MAUI classes.
+If you want to use this library in your projects, you need to include the `using Sharp.UI` inside your app namespace, which replaces the standard MAUI classes.

 ```cs
 namespace ExampleApp;